yuecao1108/Predicting-Titanic-Passenger-Survival/README.md

 # Predicting Titanic Passenger Survival

-This is a machine learning project inspired by a Kaggle competition, [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic).
+This is a machine learning project in Python inspired by a Kaggle competition, [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic).

 The aim of this project is to utilize machine learning models to predict the survival for Titanic passengers.
 Since the outcome of interest is binary, the problem at hand is a binary classification task.